 You can join a group in either of two ways:

 - If you enroll individually, HWVP will assign you to a new supportive group of 6-12 people.

 - If you have joined a pre-formed supportive group of 6-12 friends, family, or co-workers, HWVP will enroll your group.

 In either case, coaches trained and certified by Drs.
-Dean and Ayesha Sherzai (medical directors for HWVP) will lead all of the initial eight to ten weekly sessions.
+Dean and Ayesha Sherzai (medical directors for HWVP) will lead all of the initial twelve weekly sessions.
 The expectation is that group members will soon support each other in your new journey toward health.
 HWVP coaches will continue to be involved on a more intermittent basis throughout subsequent months and years.
 Your group will meet virtually, through Zoom, until it is deemed safe to meet in person.
 Thus, even though the plan organizers are centered in Northern Arizona, your group members can actually live anywhere in the world.
 When safety is no longer an issue, group members living in the same geographic location can choose to meet in person thereafter.

 What Are The Benefits?

 Everyone wants better health, and most people are aware of at least some of the lifestyle behaviors that will lead to better health.
 Yet many people have made the decision to adopt these behaviors multiple times, only to fall back into old, destructive habits.
 The support and accountability that comes with belonging to a group of others committed to a shared purpose of health improvement is your most powerful tool to sustain the changes you desire to make.
 Combining this support with trustworthy information and how-to tips will set you and the other members of your group up for long-term, sustainable success.